 I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.

-ensure the availability of adequate resources for fellow education.
-I.D.1.a) Adult and pediatric medical transports in all types of settings outside of traditional medical care settings must be available.
-(Core) I.D.1.b) The following must be available at the primary clinical site or at a participating site: I.D.1.b).(1) an emergency service that has access to adult and pediatric patients; (Core) I.D.1.b).(2) access to adult and pediatric inpatient facilities; (Core) I.D.1.b).(3) disaster planning and response programs; and, (Core) I.D.1.b).(4) two-way communications between the primary clinical site and surrounding medical transportation services for provision of direct medical oversight.
-(Core) I.D.1.c) The primary clinical site should organize and ensure provision of transportation for fellows to provide pre-hospital patient care.
-(Core) I.D.1.d) There should be an air medical evacuation and inter-facility transportation service accessible from the primary clinical site.
-(Core) I.D.1.e) There must be a patient population that includes patients of all ages and genders, with a wide variety of clinical problems, and that is adequate in number and variety to meet the educational needs of the program.
-(Core)
+(Core) I.D.1.a) Each participating site must provide appropriate support services, personnel, and space to ensure that fellows have sufficient time to carry out their clinical and educational functions. ^(Core) I.D.1.b) There should be affiliations with the following to provide regular didactic experience and consultation to the fellows: ^(Core) I.D.1.b).(1) a school of pharmacy or department of pharmacology; (Core) I.D.1.b).(1).(a) In the absence of an affiliation with a school of pharmacy or department of pharmacology, a Doctor of Pharmacy or PhD pharmacologist should be appointed to the teaching faculty. ^(Core)

-- I.D.1.f) Fellows must be provided with prompt, reliable systems for communication and interactions with supervisory physicians.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.b).(1).(a).(i) Doctor of Pharmacy faculty members should be certified by either the Board of Pharmacy Specialties (BPS) or the American Board of Applied Toxicology (ABAT) or be ABAT/BPS-eligible. ^(Core) I.D.1.b).(2) a school of public health, department of health, department of population health, department of community health, or similar institution. ^(Core) I.D.1.c) The poison center or medical toxicology service must annually have at least 1,500 encounters from the community that require medical toxicologist consultation or intervention. ^(Core) I.D.1.d) The patient population must include patients of all ages and both genders, with a wide variety of clinical problems, and must be adequate in number and variety to meet the educational needs of the program. ^(Core) I.D.1.e) Resources must be available to support the provision of clinical experience in adult and pediatric critical care areas. ^(Core) I.D.1.e).(1) The following must be available at the primary clinical site or at an affiliated participating site: I.D.1.e).(1).(a) emergency services for both adult and pediatric patients; ^(Core) I.D.1.e).(1).(b) adult and pediatric inpatient facilities; (Core) I.D.1.e).(1).(c) adult and pediatric intensive care facilities; (Core) I.D.1.e).(1).(d) adult and pediatric outpatient facilities.
+(Core) I.D.1.e).(1).(e) toxicology laboratory services with 24-hour availability; and, ^(Core) I.D.1.e).(1).(f) renal dialysis services with 24-hour availability; (Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; ^(Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)